Skip to main content

 Urgent help in Hawaii

 Call 911 first if someone is in danger, needs emergency medical care, or may be hurt today.
-Do not wait for an aging office to call back in an emergency.
+Do not wait for an aging office, senior center, or benefits office to call back in an emergency.

 Problem Fastest starting point What to say

-Abuse, neglect, or exploitation Call Adult Protective Services at 808-832-5115, or use Adult Protective Services for the state report form.
+Abuse, neglect, exploitation, or serious self-neglect Call Adult Protective Services at 808-832-5115, or use the state APS report form.
 “I need to report possible harm to a vulnerable adult.”

-Food, shelter, bills, or local crisis help Dial 211 or use Aloha United Way 211 for statewide social service referrals.
+Food, shelter, bills, or local crisis help Dial 211 or use Aloha United Way 211.
 “I am an older adult and need help in my ZIP code.”

 Quick start: where to call first

-If you are not sure where to begin, call the statewide ADRC number at 808-643-2372.
-The state aging office works with county Area Agencies on Aging to help older adults live at home for as long as possible.
+If you do not know which office to call, start with the statewide ADRC number at 808-643-2372.
+The state aging office works with county aging offices to connect older adults and caregivers to local services.

 If you need help with… Start here Why this is usually first

-Meals, rides, chores, personal care, or adult day services Your county Area Agency on Aging County offices screen for local services and waiting lists.
+Meals, rides, chores, personal care, or adult day help Your county Area Agency on Aging County offices screen for local services, provider openings, and waiting lists.

-Caregiver stress or respite Your county Area Agency on Aging Caregiver programs are often handled through the same aging office.
+Caregiver stress or respite Your county Area Agency on Aging Caregiver help is often handled through the same aging network.

-Medicare, Medigap, Part D, or plan choices Hawaii SHIP SHIP gives one-to-one Medicare counseling at no charge.
+Medicare, Medigap, Part D, or plan choices Hawaii SHIP SHIP gives free one-to-one Medicare counseling and does not sell insurance.

-Emergency utility help H-HEAP community action agency Applications are handled by local community action programs.
+Emergency utility help H-HEAP community action agency Energy help is handled by local community action agencies, not by every aging office.

-For a wider state benefits overview, use our Hawaii benefits guide after you know which local office serves your county.
+For a wider benefits overview, use our Hawaii benefits guide after you know which county office serves the older adult.

 Hawaii Area Agencies on Aging directory